Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/daredevil.md

 # Close-up Action
 Starting at 6th level, you learn the following magic trick.

-**Charge Momentum.** When you take the dash action, you can expend a Trickery die and use your bonus action to make a melee attack.
+**Strike With Momentum.** When you take the dash action, you can expend a Trickery die and use your bonus action to make a melee attack.
 Roll the die and add the number rolled to the attack roll.

+#
+Starting at 10th level,